ViktorHaag/old-huron-archive/content/posts/running_a_yacht.rst

 * Each jump burns 20 tons of fuel, and approximately one week of time.

-* Each week in space 2.5 tons of fuel.
+* Each week in space burns 2.5 tons of fuel.

 **Maintenance**.
 Only a foolish ship owner puts off ship maintenance.
 The annual maintenance cost for a yacht is 51,057 credits, or 981.87 weekly.